 Have a continuous conversation about this with men in your life.
 Getting to a good place where women are travelling safely is as much – perhaps more – about educating men, as it is about protecting women.
 And in general, do your best to be a better ally.

 Things the industry can do…

 Provide as many resources as possible for your guests when it comes to safety.
-Travel advisors and consultants in particular take note, be clued up on what you need to know – from destination specific information, to personal experiences, to what travellers can do if they encounter any issues.
+Travel advisors and consultants in particular take note.
+It pays to be clued up on what you need to know – from destination-specific information to personal experiences – as to what travellers can do if they encounter any issues.
 Also give your guests the opportunity to check in with you regularly, if possible.

 Develop practical solutions to help your guests travel safely.
-For example, provide an option to “check-out” with reception when guests go out so you know their rough movements, or a taxi registration policy.
-For drive-up hotels an after-hours valet service will help if there’s no on-site parking.
-Respect their privacy, but give them the option too.
+For example, provide an option to ‘check out’ with reception when guests go out so you know their rough movements, or a taxi registration policy.
+For drive-up hotels, an after-hours valet service will help if there’s no on-site parking.
+Respect their privacy, but give them the option.

 On transfers and tours, give guests an option to book a female driver or one driver for the entire trip.
 Ensure that drivers are registered and security-cleared.
 In destinations where security cordons are the norm, prepare your guests, or ensure that your suppliers can provide female security staff.

 Train your staff on sensitivity, how never to discriminate, or even be overly familiar.
 The world is far from ‘traditional’ or heteronormative.
 A female traveller may be travelling solo, a single parent, travelling with her same-gender partner, or transgender.